Historic National Road

 Location.
 39° 49.946′ N, 84° 49.55′ W. Marker is in Richmond, Indiana, in Wayne County.
 Marker is at the intersection of Old National Road (U.S. 40) and Industrial Parkway, on the left when traveling west on Old National Road.
 The marker is in front of the Old National Road Welcome Center.
 Touch for map.
 Marker is at or near this postal address: 5701 National Rd E, Richmond IN 47374, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Madonna of the Trail (approx. 2½ miles away); a different marker also named Historic National Road (approx. 2½ miles away); a different marker also named Madonna of the Trail (approx. 2½ miles away); The First Toll Gate (approx. 2½ miles away); Camp Wayne (approx. 3.4 miles away); Sailor Street (approx. 3½ miles away); Old Camp Wayne (approx. 3½ miles away); Richmond's Record Roots (approx. 3½ miles away).
+Madonna of the Trail (approx. 2½ miles away); a different marker also named Historic National Road (approx. 2½ miles away); a different marker also named Madonna of the Trail (approx. 2½ miles away); The First Toll Gate (approx. 2½ miles away); Camp Wayne (approx. 3.4 miles away); Welcome to the National Road (approx. 3½ miles away in Ohio); Sailor Street (approx. 3½ miles away); Old Camp Wayne (approx. 3½ miles away).
 Touch for a list and map of all markers in Richmond.

 Credits.
 This page was last revised on September 11, 2019.
-This page originally submitted on September 10, 2019, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 35 times since then.
+It was originally submitted on September 10, 2019, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 64 times since then and 20 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on September 10, 2019, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.